arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d05.md

 - 12
 - 17

+I remember my creator.
+No slightest detail of my personal life but is a manifestation of Universal Spirit.
+Nothing can separate me from its unfailing support.
+TRUTH ITSELF IS THE BASIS OF MY PERSONAL EXISTENCE.

 ---

 "For such an one has, in Samadhi, remembered what he really is, and the glory and power of that recollection manifest themselves" (Key 2)